ArthurMedeiros29/ArthurMedeiros29/README.md

-### Olá 👋
+### Hello/Hola/Olá 👋

-- I am graduating with a Bachelor's degree in Computer Science from the State University of Paraíba (UEPB).
+- I have a Bachelor's degree in Computer Science from the State University of Paraíba (UEPB).

-- I'm always wanting to learn.
+- I'm always eager to learn.

-- The language I am most proficient in is Python
+- The language I'm most proficient in is Python